 As part of this project, we have been asking people to nominate buildings, features, places and designed landscapes they feel make a significant contribution to their local environment through their heritage interest.
 This took place over October and November 2021, and the response has been overwhelming.
 Over 900 heritage assets have now been nominated by residents and local groups across the six participating boroughs and districts.

 Nominations have now closed, and we are moving to the next stage of the project.
 Each nominated asset will be assessed against the selection criteria, to decide whether they qualify for inclusion on the local list.
 As well as the nominated assets, we will also be reviewing those assets already on district and borough local lists.
 This work will take a number of months.
-We are aiming to produce draft lists in the Spring/Early Summer of 2022, after which they will be consulted on.
+We are aiming to produce draft lists in the Summer to early Autumn of 2022, after which they will be consulted on.
 On completion of this work, it is anticipated that each local list will be adopted by its respective Council to inform and guide future planning decisions.

 The team can be contacted on firstname.lastname@example.org should you have questions about any aspect of the project.